-This procedure describes how to determine inhibitor potencies by generating a 10-point IC{50} curve from a 4-fold dilution series of test compound.
+This procedure describes how to determine inhibitor potencies by generating a 10-point $IC{50}$ curve from a 4-fold dilution series of test compound.
 The concentration of tracer used in the below protocol is based on the tracer titration from Procedure 1.

-50 nM Tracer 178 was chosen by Invitrogen for inhibitor studies.
-Under these conditions a close to maximal signal is obtained while keeping the tracer concentration close to the K_d value (56 nM).
+10 nM Tracer 236 was chosen by Invitrogen for inhibitor studies.
+Under these conditions a high Z' value of 0.83 was obtained while keeping the tracer concentration close to the $K_d$ value (7.3 nM).